 You've got your award letter.
 Now what?
-Please follow these easy steps:
+Follow these easy steps:

-- You must read and understand the factors that may affect your financial aid.
-Click here to review the award terms.
+- Read and understand the factors that may affect your financial aid.
+Click here to read the award terms online or download them (pdf).

-- You must maintain satisfactory progress towards your degree.
-Changes in your enrollment will also affect your financial aid.
-Click here to review the Satisfactory Progress Policy.
+- Maintain satisfactory progress towards your degree.
+Changes in your enrollment also will affect your financial aid.
+Click here to review the Satisfactory Academic Progress Policy.

-- It is not necessary to formally "accept" your award letter, we will assume you want the awards you have been given.
-However, if you would like to decline any or all of your awards, please email us at firstname.lastname@example.org or call our office at 563/333-6314.
+- It is not necessary to formally accept your award letter; we will assume you want the awards you have been given.
+However, if you would like to decline any or all of your awards, please email us at email@example.com or call our office at 563-333-5775.

 - If there is a Perkins Loan listed on your award letter, be sure you follow through with the Perkins Loan Process.